Law Firm SEO Experts with over 60 Years Combined Experience

 We get it.

-We’ll show you that we can promise and deliver when we claim that we know what actually moves the needle with SEO for lawyers.
+We’ll show you that we can deliver when we claim that we know what actually moves the needle with law firm SEO.
 Regardless of what you choose to do next, you’ll be left with this recording of our free consultation, including some smart, actionable ideas for growing your business.

 “I have been in the internet advertising game for over 15 years.
 During that time, I have hired and fired at least 6 SEO/SEM companies.
 Luckily, my search is over.
 Black Fin is by far the BEST company I have used.
 EVERY SINGLE PERSON I have dealt with from Day 1 has been super-knowledgeable, as well as professional, courteous and friendly.
 My questions (and I have a lot of them), are ALWAYS answered beyond my satisfaction in a very quick manner, and someone is always available.
 Most importantly is that Black Fin has grown my business exponentially.
 They not only designed 2 beautiful website for me, but they have managed my PPC campaigns VERY effectively and cost-efficiently.
 I cannot say enough about this company, other than that I am happy I need look no further.”